 There are numerous options if you wish to travel between the Aeolian Islands.
-Here, you can find useful information for some of the most popular itineraries:
+Here, you can find useful information for some of the most popular connections:

-- Ferry from Lipari to Salina: the route from Lipari to Salina is active all year round.
-There are up to 10 daily crossings to Santa Marina and Rinella, the 2 ports of Salina, with the trip lasting 30 minutes to 2 hours.
+- Lipari to Salina ferry: the ferry route from Lipari to Salina is active all year round.
+There are around 10 daily crossings to Santa Marina and Rinella, the 2 ports of Salina, with the trip lasting 30 minutes to 2 hours.
 Travel time depends on the company you’re traveling with.

-- Ferry from Stromboli to Panarea: the route from Stromboli to Panarea is available with up to 10 daily crossings from the 2 ports of Stromboli.
+- Stromboli to Panarea ferry: the ferry route from Stromboli to Panarea is available with 6-7 daily crossings from the 2 ports of Stromboli.
 The duration of the trip varies between 25 minutes and 1.5 hours.

-- Ferry from Salina to Filicudi: the route to the island of Filicudi from Salina is served up to 4 times a day.
+- Salina to Filicudi ferry: the route to the island of Filicudi from Salina is served around 4 times a day.
 Ferries from the ports of Santa Marina and Rinella arrive in 30 minutes to 1.5 hours.

-- Ferry from Filicudi to Alicudi: the Filicudi - Alicudi ferry route is active year-round and is served 3 times a day.
+- Filicudi to Alicudi ferry: the Filicudi - Alicudi ferry route is active year-round and is served more than 3 times a day.
 The duration of the trip may vary between 25 and 50 minutes, depending on the crossing.

 The characteristic harbor of Filicudi

-The most popular itineraries for island hopping in the Aeolian Islands
+The most popular crossings for island hopping in the Aeolian Islands

 You can get creative and discover the Aeolian Islands in countless ways.
 Whether you're looking for a brief escape or have plenty of days to spare, make sure to visit as many Aeolian Islands as you can.